10 Picture-Perfect Lombok Beaches You Need to Visit!

 The paradise island of Lombok caters to couples, solo travelers looking for affordable luxury and even advanced surfers.
 It doesn’t quite have the buzz of Bali, but that’s part of the charm.

-Our top recommendation?
-Do them both.
+Our recommendation?
+Visit both.

-Visit Bali for a week or two for its culture and chaos, and then retreat to Lombok for white sand beaches and a slower pace of life!
+Go to Bali for a week or two for its culture and chaos, and then retreat to Lombok for white sand beaches and a slower pace of life!

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+Hotels: Booking.com is perfect for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
 We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).